F1dg3tXD/FL0CK/README.md

 # FL0CK

-### 🕊️ FLoCK — Fork Links of Creative Knowledge
+### 🕊️ FL0CK — Fork Links of Creative Knowledge

-FLoCK is a social network built around your GitHub repositories.
+FL0CK is a social network built around your GitHub repositories.
-When you share images, videos, or posts on FLoCK, they’re stored **directly in your own GitHub account**, giving you full ownership of your content.
+When you share images, videos, or posts on FL0CK, they’re stored **directly in your own GitHub account**, giving you full ownership of your content.

 No ads.
 No data mining.
 No central storage — just creators connecting through code, art, and ideas.